hhr1025/Voice-Recognition/README.md

 # Voice-Recognition
-A simple app that can talk to you.
+A simple app that can talk to you with no logic at all.